Graphic Designer Interview Questions

 Example: “I am not intimidated by short deadlines or urgent requirements for a design.
 Although I prefer to take my time when creating a new design and allow for the creative process to proceed, I understand that sometimes this is impossible.
 I will admit that I don’t do my best work under tight deadlines, but I am always able to produce designs that meet the criteria and satisfy the business needs of the organization.”

 Question: What types of design projects do you prefer to work on?

 Example: “During my career as a graphic designer, I’ve made several mistakes.
-Some of these were design related, while others were process-related.
-Fortunately, I was able to correct many, if not all, of these.
+Some of them were design related, while others were process related.
+Fortunately, I was able to correct many, if not all, of them.
 No matter what type of mistake I made or whether I was able to correct it, I always learned a lesson and incorporated the learning experience into my future work.”